oanylund/mealPlanner/README.md

 Meteor SPA to generate shopping lists to make life easier and less repetitive.
 The code contains 98% English comments and variables, but the UI is Norwegian.

-Pull request are always welcome.
+Pull request would be much appreciated.

 ### Install
 Clone repository